21 Skin Care Tips to Keep You Looking Young for Less

 Collagen is the essential protein that supports the body's connective tissues and gives skin its supple firmness.
 Countless skin care brands sell products with collagen as a main ingredient, but eating foods such as fish, green vegetables, soy products, and citrus fruit is another way to boost collagen production (and more cost-effective, too).

 The body works continuously to shed dead skin and generate new layers.
-Speed the process with a natural, nutritious scrub once a week using a product such as the Skin Food Black Sugar Mask Wash Off ($8 on Amazon).
+Speed the process with a natural, nutritious scrub once a week using a product such as the Skin Food Black Sugar Mask Wash Off ($8.93 on Amazon).
 The natural black sugar and other ingredients work as a mask that sets after 15 minutes and scrubs off dead skin when rinsed away.
-It gets an average of 4.6 out of 5 stars from nearly 600 reviewers, with many customers remarking on how refreshed it makes them feel.
+It gets an average of 4.6 out of 5 stars from more than 1,100 reviewers, with many customers remarking on how refreshed it makes them feel.

 Coming home after a long day at work or a night out with friends, it may be tempting to crash into bed without washing your face or removing makeup.
 This could have lasting effects on how you look in the future, though, as eyeliner, powder, mascara, and heavy foundation can settle into pores, fine lines, and wrinkles.
 Always invest the extra five minutes in makeup removal, especially around the eyes.
 Use an oil-based makeup remover first, then a gentle cleanser for the entire face, before heading to bed.